ascii-monk123/Lin-Al-zebra/README.md

 # Lin-Al-zebra
-Some linear algebra notes and programms for reference.
+Some linear algebra notes and programs for reference.